 Detoxing all the areas of your life social, physical and technological, and environmental are important ways to practice winter self-care.

 I tend not to drink enough when the temperature drops.
 And I feel it.
 So I am trying to remember and make an effort to stay hydrated.

-Drink water and if you have problems with the taste try to add some fruit in the water for taste and that way you also get some vitamins too.
+Drink water and if you have problems with the taste try to add some fruit to the water for a taste that way you also get some vitamins too.
 Get a lovely-looking water infuser and you will drink more water and stay hydrated.